chris48s/pip-abandoned/README.md

 ## Authentication

-`pip-abandoned` used the GitHub GraphQL API to efficiently query many repos at once.
+`pip-abandoned` uses the GitHub GraphQL API to efficiently query many repos at once.
 The advantage of this is that it is fast.
 The tradeoff is that authentication is required.
 A PAT with read-only access to public repos will be sufficient for most cases.
 There are two ways we can provide an auth token:

 - Via an environment variable called `GH_TOKEN` e.g: `GH_TOKEN=ghp_abc123`
 - Run `pip-abandoned set-token` to store a token using the system keyring service with [keyring](https://pypi.org/project/keyring/)